 If you ordered notary supplies, please fax or email a copy of the Missouri notary public commission certificate that you will receive from the county clerk's office to 1-713-649-0011 or email@example.com so we can prepare your notary stamp accordingly.

-Do you want Apply by mail?
+Do you want to apply by mail?

-Read the Missouri notary handbook.
+Read the Missouri Notary Handbook.

 Complete the order form attached to the notary application packet.

-Mail us your completed Missouri notary application, signed notary training course, order form, and payment to the address listed on notary application package.
+Mail your completed Missouri notary application, signed notary training course, order form, and payment to the address listed on the notary application package.
 We will review your application for accuracy and file it with the Missouri Secretary of State.